microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-msteams.md

 ## Create a team

-1. On the menu on the left click Teams and then click the **Create team** button in the center (if you already have a team click the button at the top right corner of the list of teams called Join or create a team to make the Create team button show up in the center).
+1. On the menu on the left click **Teams** and then click the **Create team** button in the center (if you already have a team click the button at the top right corner of the list of teams called **Join or create a team** to make the Create team button show up in the center).

    ![Create team](./images/msgraph-onboarding/teams3-team.png)

-2. Select Classes as the team type.
-Note that you will only see these choices if you are logged in into an educational tenant.
+2. Select **Class** as the team type.
+Note that you will only see these choices if you are signed in into an educational tenant.

    ![Team type](./images/msgraph-onboarding/teams4-type.png)